Phasilva-dev/Phasilva-dev/README.md

 ### In Progress:

-Learning more about C and Python.
+Learning more about Go and JS/TS.